Asian oil prices dropped after a 2% gain, with major shipping firms like Maersk and CMA CGM resuming operations in the Red Sea.

 The US vowed to protect the key water way earlier this month.
 Tehran rejected the accusation of providing drones and missiles to Houthi rebels, according to media report.

-Oil also found support from expectations central banks will cut interest rates next year.
+Oil also found support from expectations central bank will cut interest rates next year.
 Lower interest rates cut borrowing costs, which can boost economic growth and energy demand.

 Angola, Africa's second biggest oil producer, has lately decided to quit OPEC after disagreements over its production targets, which casts a pall on the organisation sparing no effort to prop up oil prices.